 If London ever needed an extra club, South West Four is it.
 And what a club it is.
 Forget those tasteless, champagne with sparklers joints, this is an open-air party palace that sorts out the essentials first: music, music and more music.
 A coming together of the EDM world, their understudies, and up-and-comings stars, the four stages of house, techno, minimal, trance and electronica will fill your ears for the evening, before you head out to one of the countless after parties.

-T in the Park, Strathallan Castle, Perthshire, Scotland: 2017 Dates To Be Announced
+T in the Park, Strathallan Castle, Perthshire, Scotland: Not taking place in 2017

 Headliners (2016): Kasabian, Avicii, Noel Gallagher's High Flying Birds

-Scotland’s crowning glory, T in the Park is a festival with a bigger reputation than William Wallace.
-The Perthshire bash is the type of event that can make a reputation or add more historical highlights to the legends that grace the stage, as only the finest acts across rock, pop and dance are given the nod to perform at what has been described as a 'rite of passage for young Scots and a ritual for older ones'.
+Scotland’s biggest festival, T in the Park is a festival with a bigger reputation than William Wallace.
+The Perthshire bash is the type of event that can make a career or add more historical highlights to the legends that grace the stage, as only the finest acts across rock, pop and dance are given the nod to perform at what has been described as a 'rite of passage for young Scots and a ritual for older ones'.

 Wilderness Festival, Cornbury Park, Oxfordshire: 3-6 Aug 2017